smutao/lm-nn-doc/source/help1.rst

 ========================

+If you encounter any issue, please first check the :ref:`Frequently Asked Questions (FAQ)  <faq>` page.

-If you encounter any trouble, please contact ywtao.smu[at]gmail.com or open an issue on GitHub.
+If the issue cannot be solved, please email to ywtao.smu[at]gmail.com or open an issue on GitHub.